-The budget figures are those approved by Council at the beginning of the year in its 2021-2031 Long Term Plan.
+The budget figures are those approved by Council in its 2022/23 Annual Plan.
 The budget figures have been prepared in accordance with NZ GAAP, using accounting policies that are consistent with those adopted in preparing these financial statements.

 Foreign currency transactions